K12Dynamics/D3/docs/getting-started/quickstart.md

 Also, at the bottom of this panel you will see the name of the currently logged in user and a logout button.

 ![Bottom panel info](img/navigating-footer.png)

+## Using Quick Search

+Activate the quick search feature from the header bar to quickly locate items in D3.

+When activated, enter your search term, or choose from the pick lists of recent items and popular items.

+Results are returned in real-time as you type, displaying categorized results of matching items.
+Click any item to activate it.

 ## Sidebar Actions